Unlearning's Blind Spots: Over-Unlearning and Prototypical Relearning Attack: Experiments

-\textbf{Embedding Dispersion.}\; We presents the UMAP projections of the CIFAR-10 embedding space in the Figure \ref{fig:sec6_2_umap} for \spt\ and several representative unlearning baselines combined with \spt.
-In every case the forget-class samples (`red') no longer form the tight, separable blob observed in Figure \ref{fig:sec_4_2_relearn}-(a); instead they are scattered across the feature manifold, while the retained classes (`gray') remain compact and well clustered.
-However, SalUn + \spt\ note the small forget data cluster on the left edge of the manifold.
-That local pocket means an adversary could still pick a prototype from inside the micro-cluster and partially rebuild the forgotten decision boundary.
+\textbf{Embedding Dispersion.}\; We visualize UMAP projections of CIFAR-10 embeddings in Figure~\ref{fig:sec6_2_umap} for \spt\ and representative baselines combined with \spt.
+Across methods, forget-class samples (`red') no longer form the tight, separable cluster seen in Figure~\ref{fig:sec_4_2_relearn}, but dispersed over the manifold, while retained classes (`gray') remain compact.
+However, we note SalUn + \spt\ leaves a small forget data cluster on the left edge of the manifold, suggesting a potential weakness: if a prototype were computed from that pocket, an adversary could partially rebuild the forgotten boundary.
+In Table~\ref{tab:main_sub}, Proto-Acc$_{f}$ is nearly 0\%.
+This is because PRA samples $n$ forget examples (but only a very small number of samples are allowed) uniformly at random.
+In our experiments, we calculate prototypes with only 5 forget samples.
+We want to emphasize that the attacker cannot know the overall feature distribution of the forget class, so it is not possible to intentionally draw a sample in a small forget cluster.
+To assess robustness, we also evaluate prototypes computed from larger query sets in Appendix~\ref{app:sal+spt}.